|

 that the Summit Lighthouse had a high probability of being

-in the late summer of 1986 I went along with some Summit
+One weekend in the late summer of 1986 I went along with

-Lighthouse devotees to the south of Holland for some 'postering,'
+some Summit Lighthouse devotees to the south of Holland

-The first evening we stayed with an architect and his very
+along.
+The first evening we stayed with an architect and

-nice family.
-We recited some of the Summit mantras after
+his very nice family.
+We recited some of the Summit mantras

-dinner, which triggered some quite profound spiritual feelings
+after dinner, which triggered some quite profound spiritual

-of connectedness.
-I thought that what I experienced was
+feelings of connectedness.
+I thought that what I experienced

-probably similar to Cathar meetings in the south of France
+was probably similar to a Cathar meeting in the south of

-around the 12th century.
-I even thought we all had been
+France around the 12th century.
+I even thought we all had

-there before.
-At night though I had pangs of Krishnamurtian
+At night though I had pangs of Krishnamurtian conscience

-conscience about getting involved in a 'sect' that had many
+about getting involved in a 'sect' that had many characteristics

-characteristics that I had learned, from him, to look down
+that I had learned, from him, to look down upon as either

-upon as either childish or even dangerous and at least unnecessary.
+childish or even dangerous and at least unnecessary.
+I had

 me past a New Age bookstore.
 Of course I had to go in and